safwanahmadsaffi/Online-Yarn-Textile-Counter-Calculator/readme.md

-# How to Use Yarn Count Calculation Systems
+# How to Use Yarn Count Calculation Systems In Textile Industry

 This document explains the **direct** and **indirect yarn count systems**, including formulas, unit conventions, and worked examples.